What an employee needs to know

 For more on protection of trade secrets and whistle blowing see

 What should I do next?

-If you believe that you have been unfairly dismissed or penalised in any way as a result of making a protected disclosure, please contact us for advice on what steps to take next.
+If you believe that you have been unfairly dismissed or penalised in any way as a result of making a protected disclosure, please contact us using the orange Yes!
+Tell Me More button below for advice on what steps to take next.